 Description: This course is a continuation of Radiology I with emphasis placed on principles governing x-ray generation, establishment of technique charts, automatic film development, computerized imaging, exotic, equine, canine and feline radiographs and small animal contrast studies.
 (Pre req: D (60%) or higher grade in Radiology I)

 Prerequisites: A grade of 70% or currently enrolled in Radiology II, Nursing II, Pharmacology and Hematology

 Description: Principles of small animal inhalation anesthesia, pre-anesthetics, induction and maintenance anesthesia are covered in this class.
 Pre-surgical patient evaluations, risk classifications, monitoring techniques, equipment, inhalation machines, systems and safety are all studied in both a lecture and lab format.
 A 70% or higher in Anesthesiology is a pre-requisite Surgery Prep.

-Description: (Pre req: 70% or higher in Anesthesia, Nursing II, Radiology I, and Clinical Pathology II) The student is introduced to the proper preparation of the surgical theater, instruments, equipment and the animal for aseptic surgery.
+Description: The student is introduced to the proper preparation of the surgical theater, instruments, equipment and the animal for aseptic surgery.
 Students perform all the supporting operating room tasks including pre-surgical screening, anesthesia, patient preparation, surgical assisting, suite set-up, pack preparation and recovery.
-Correct pre-and post-operative care of the patient is stressed.
+Correct pre-operative and post-operative care of the patient is stressed.
 The lab is an integral portion of this course.
+Pre req: 70% (C) or higher in Anesthesia, Nursing II, Radiology I and Clinical Pathology II.